-Silom – Bangkok’s gay neighborhood and the city’s financial center.
+Silom – Bangkok’s gay neighbourhood and the city’s financial centre.
 Home to the best gay club DJ Station and the best gay bars on Silom Soi 4.
 If you are looking to party then Silom is probably the best place to book a hotel.
-The area has a great range with everything from 5 star design hotels, independent boutiques to backpacking hostels.
+The area has a great range with everything from 5-star design hotels, independent boutiques to backpacking hostels.
 Read More

-Sukhumvit – Easy access with the BTS Skytrain.
-The areas is great for shopping with Central Embassy and Terminal 21 malls.
+Sukhumvit – Easy access to the BTS Skytrain.
+The area is great for shopping with Central Embassy and Terminal 21 malls.
 If you want to take your straight friends to the red light districts there are two Nana Plaza and Soi Cowboy at Asoke.
 Read More

 Getting around Bangkok can be difficult.
 Often it’s too hot making walking long distances uncomfortable, traffic jams are common, especially during the city’s long rush hours (7 am – 9 am) and (5 pm – 8 pm).